jtlapp/electron-affinity/README.md

 - The methods are implemented as `window.webContents.send()` calls; the return values of window API methods are not returned.
 Code within the main process always shows their return values as void.
 - Methods can by asynchronous, but the main process cannot wait for them to resolve.
 - Even though `systemReport` received `report` via IPC, it exists as an instance of `SystemReport` with the `generateSummary()` method available.
 - The `_` prefix prevents the member `_receiver` from being exposed as an IPC method.
-The prefix `#` would have done the same, as would declaring the property `private`, with or without a prefix.
+The prefix `#` would have done the same in ES2022.
+Declaring a property `private` or `protected` is sufficient to keep TypeScript from allowing you to remotely reference a property, but it is insufficient to keep remote bindings from being generated for the property.
 - Exceptions thrown by any of these methods do not get returned to the main process.

 The window makes the API available to the main process by calling `exposeWindowApi`: